 The cross currency interest rate swaps are designated as net investment hedges of the Trust's investment in foreign operations.
 The effectiveness of the hedges are assessed quarterly.
-For the year ended December 31, 2014, the Trust has assessed that the hedges continued to be effective.
-As an effective hedge, the unrealized gains or losses on the cross currency interest rate swaps that are related to fair value are recognized in other comprehensive income.
+For the year ended December 31, 2015, the Trust has assessed that the hedges continued to be effective.
+As an effective hedge, the unrealized gains or losses on the cross currency interest rate swaps are recognized in other comprehensive income.
 The Trust has elected to record the differences resulting from the lower interest rate associated with the cross currency interest rate swaps in the statement of income.